gurudevsinghsandhu/Kubernetes_repo/README.md

 curl <Pod_IP>

-Managing Kubernetes Resources
+# Managing Kubernetes Resources

-Creating a Pod
+# Creating a Pod

-Use a YAML file to create a pod:
+- Use a YAML file to create a pod:

 kubectl create -f pod.yml

-Checking Pod Status
+# Checking Pod Status

-To check the status of all pods:
+- To check the status of all pods:

 kubectl get pods

-To get more details about the pods:
+- To get more details about the pods:

 kubectl get pods -o wide

-Deleting a Pod
+# Deleting a Pod

-To delete a specific pod:
+- To delete a specific pod:

 kubectl delete pod <pod-name>

-Listing Kubernetes Resources

-List All Resources in a Particular Namespace
+- List All Resources in a Particular Namespace

 kubectl get all

-List All Resources from All Namespaces
+- List All Resources from All Namespaces

 kubectl get all -A

-List Deployments
+- List Deployments

 kubectl get deployment

-List ReplicaSets
+- List ReplicaSets

 kubectl get rs